Healthy Homes Assessment Newlands

 Insulation Newlands

-Underfloor and ceiling insulation has been compulsory in all rental homes as of July 1st, 2019.
-Property managers and landlords have to ensure that the insulation meets standards that are in line with the latest quality.
-In some cases, current ceiling insulation, or the insulation of the sub floor space might need to be replaced or replaced.
+Ceiling and underfloor insulation is a requirement in all rental homes since 1 July 2019.
+Property managers and landlords should make sure the insulation meets current quality.
+In some instances, an existing insulation on the ceiling or in the subfloor space might require to be added or replaced.

-A well-insulated property will reduce the risk of condensation and lower the chance of dampness and mould, and will also make an easier task for the home to retain the heat.
+A house that is well-insulated can help control condensation and lower the chance of mould and damp, and it will make much easier to the house to keep heat.

-The "R" refers to thermal resistance and it is a measurement of how well insulation resists heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" refers to thermal resistance, and is a measure of how well the insulation resists heat flow.
+The higher the R-value, the higher the quality of insulation.

 Newlands Moisture Ingress & Drainage

-The security of your rental home from water damage isn’t only about the inside of the building but you must ensure there is somewhere for rain, surface as well as groundwater to move and prevent it from getting into the building.
-When it concerns damp and moisture it’s typically what you don’t see that could be a huge problem, causing damage to your investment and affecting your tenant’s health.
+Keeping your rental property safe from dampness isn’t just about the interior of the building but you must make sure there is somewhere for surface, rain and underground water to flow, and stop it from coming into the building.
+When it is about damp and water, it is frequently not apparent that it can cause a lot of trouble, causing the property to suffer and harming your tenant’s health.

-Rental properties need to have effective drainage to eliminate the stormwater and surface waters and ground water, including an appropriate runoff or outfall.
-Making sure the water has a location to go, and it doesn’t get sucked into buildings is an essential part of making sure your property is dry.
+Rental properties must be equipped with efficient drainage for the removal of storm water, surface water and ground water, which includes an appropriate runoff or outfall.
+Making sure that the water is able to go, and also that it doesn’t get sucked into buildings is an essential part of keeping your property dry.

-The ground-moisture barrier usually an insulating sheet of polythene laid over the ground, to block any moisture that is present in the ground from rising into the home.
-It also assists in preventing any damage to your underfloor insulation.
+An underground moisture barrier typically a polythene sheet laid over the ground, to block any moisture in the ground from getting into the structure.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection